DFE-Digital/social-work-induction-programme-digital-service/README.md

 This repository houses the core digital service for the Social Work Induction programme in children's social care.
 The digital service is based on [Moodle LMS](https://moodle.org).

 ## Local development setup

-The `moodle-docker` image in this repository builds on the [official Moodle PHP-apache image](https://github.com/moodlehq/moodle-php-apache).
-The configuration files in the .ddev directory provide a consistent local environment for running Moodle.
+The `apps/moodle-docker` project provides a consistent local environment for running Moodle.
 Custom DDEV commands have been created to automate common tasks such as installing Moodle and setting up the govuk theme.

 The primary custom command, install-moodle, bundles all installation steps into a single command.
 It performs the following tasks: